Purpose of the Scholarship

 Range and Number of Awards

-Scholarships range from $500-$1,500 and a maximum of ten scholarships will be awarded each year.
+Scholarships range from $500-$1,500 and 10-15 scholarships will be awarded each year.
 Scholarship awards may be used over the 18 months following the award.
 This will ensure that scholarship recipients are able to attend the training, workshop, conference, program or activity of interest and that the scholarship will fit the needs of any budgeting cycle or matching funds that may be available.